Nervous System Stress in Children: Signs and Natural Support

 Physical Development Concerns

-• Delays in motor milestones
+• Delays in reaching motor milestones

 • Asymmetrical movement patterns

-• Frequent injuries or clumsiness
+• Frequent minor injuries

-The Examination Process
+The Assessment Process

 • Detailed discussion about pregnancy and birth

-• Developmental milestone assessment
+• Developmental milestone review

 • Gentle physical examination

-• Posture and movement evaluation
+• Movement and posture evaluation

 Gentle Adjustment Techniques